BlueTot/BlueBotChessEngine/README.md

 # BlueBotChessEngine
 A python chess bot that started out of a tutorial

-Currently playing on chess.com as BlueBotChessTest2
+Currently playing on chess.com as:
+- BlueBotChessTest2 : 1211 rating on 15 | 10 rapid
+- BlueBotChessTest3 : 1242 rating on 10 min rapid

 Latest version: v0.22